Are you wondering about the best way to get from Amsterdam to Rotterdam?

 How To Get From Amsterdam To Rotterdam By Train

-Prices are always the same.
+Prices for both types of trains are always the same.
 That applies to all destinations in Holland except for the trip between Amsterdam and Rotterdam.

-That is because the domestic high-speed option, IC Direct, has a supplement of a few euro for time-saving.
-Regular train services have the normal tariff structure.
+That is because the domestic high-speed option, IC Direct, has a supplement of a few euros for time-saving.
+Regular train services have the standard tariff structure.

 IC direct trains run over a separate track at higher speeds, making the journey much faster.
 I always take the IC Direct train between Amsterdam and Rotterdam.

-Then there are also international high speeds trains like Thalys and Eurostar (soon to be one company called Eurostar) to Brussels, Paris, and London.
+Then there are also international high-speeds trains like Thalys and Eurostar (now one company called Eurostar) to Brussels, Paris, and London.
 They stop in Rotterdam, but these international trains are not meant for domestic travel.

 So, which one to choose?
 I’ll walk you through each option below.